jason-w-cramer/Basys3UART/README.md

 ### Lessons Learned

 1. Specify top sim source when running a test bench
+2. If you want to version control a Vivado project it is best to make the repo seperate from your project file.
+You then create your project but store the design files in the version controlled folder when creating them.
+You can then create a build script to recreate the project after you are finished.
-2. Disable checkpoints and delete dcp files before writing a tcl script to recreate project
+3. Disable checkpoints and delete dcp files before writing a tcl script to recreate a project
-3. DCP files need to be deleted with remove_files[get_files *.dcp]
+4. DCP files need to be deleted with remove_files[get_files *.dcp]
-4. Because of how latches work, when conditions for a state are met in a statemachine, you will go into that state on the next clock cycle.
+5. Because of how latches work, when conditions for a state are met in a statemachine, you will go into that state on the next clock cycle.
 This can cause timing issues if not considered.
-5. It seems to be that past tense is thought of as bad practice in commit messages.
+6. It seems to be that past tense is thought of as bad practice in commit messages.
 This doesn't make much sense to me yet but I will try to change my messages in the future.
 Most of the messages for this project are in past tense.